dhruvkrishnavaid/Cuts-2-Bootanimation-for-Magisk/README.md

 ## Compatibility
 <ol type="1">
-<li>Garunteed compatibility with 720x1280 devices.
+<li>Guarunteed compatibility with 720x1280 devices.
 I have not tried on other resolutions, but you may try.</li>
 <li>Magisk 20.4+</li>
 <li>Android 5.1+</li>
 </ol>